-Kaposiform hemangioendotheliomas and tufted angiomas are blood vessel tumors that occur in infants or during early childhood.
+Kaposiform hemangioendotheliomas and tufted angiomas are blood vessel tumors that occur in infants or young children.
 These tumors can cause Kasabach-Merritt phenomenon, a condition in which the blood is not able to clot and serious bleeding may occur.
-In Kasabach-Merritt phenomenon the tumor traps and destroys platelets (blood-clotting cells).
+In Kasabach-Merritt phenomenon, the tumor traps and destroys platelets (blood-clotting cells).
 Then there aren't enough platelets in the blood when needed to stop bleeding.
 This type of vascular tumor is not related to Kaposi sarcoma.

 Signs and Symptoms

-Kaposiform hemangioendotheliomas and tufted angiomas usually occur on the skin of the arms and legs, but may also form in deeper tissues, such as muscle or bone.
-Signs and symptoms may include the following:
+Kaposiform hemangioendotheliomas and tufted angiomas usually occur on the skin of the arms and legs, but may also form in deeper tissues, such as muscle or bone, or in the chest, abdomen, head, or neck.

 Treatment of kaposiform hemangioendotheliomas and tufted angiomas depends on the child's symptoms.
 Infection, delay in treatment, and surgery can cause bleeding that is life-threatening.
 Kaposiform hemangioendotheliomas and tufted angiomas are best treated by a vascular anomaly specialist.

-Treatment and supportive care to manage bleeding may include the following:
+Treatment for uncomplicated kaposiform hemangioendotheliomas and tufted angiomas may include the following:

 Even with treatment, these tumors do not fully go away and can come back.
+Pain and inflammation may get worse with age, often around the time of puberty.
 Long-term effects include chronic pain, heart failure, bone problems, and lymphedema (the build up of lymph fluid in tissues).

 Intermediate Tumors that Rarely Spread

 Retiform hemangioendotheliomas are slow growing, flat tumors that occur in young adults and sometimes children.
 These tumors usually occur on or under the skin of the arms, legs, and trunk.
-These tumors often come back after treatment, but they usually do not spread to other parts of the body.
+These tumors usually do not spread to other parts of the body.